KaloudasDev/Fivem-Presence/README.md

 - [x] Customizable logo for the server
 - [x] Easy configuration through `config.lua`
 - [ ] More features to come in the future...
+- [ ]

-## ⚙️ How it works
+## ⚙️ How It Works

-The script hooks into FiveM’s client-side API and updates the Discord Rich Presence in real-time, using your provided settings from `config.lua`.
-Players will see your server branding and activity whenever they are connected.
+This script integrates with FiveM’s client-side API to update Discord Rich Presence in real-time, utilizing the configuration settings defined in `config.lua`.
+This enables players to display your server’s branding and current activity directly on their Discord profiles while connected.

-Once set up, players will see the server name and player count on their Discord profile while they are connected to the server.
-The logo will also be displayed, providing a visual representation of the server.
+Once configured, players will see the server name, player count, and server logo on their Discord profile, providing a clear and professional representation of your server and enhancing community visibility.

 ## 🛠️ Installation
 1. Clone the repository or download the files.